-Curriculum and Instruction Upper Secondary: Humanities and Social Sciences
+Curriculum and Instruction Senior Secondary: Humanities and Social Sciences

 Unlock unique skills for teaching humanities and social sciences in upper secondary school.
 Cover curriculum planning, teaching strategies and reporting.
 Learn how to give the best learning experience for different student needs.